cisagov/LME/docs/markdown/agents/wazuh-active-response.md

 ## Testing

-1. Use a tool like Hydra to simulate a brute-force attack, or you can just attemp to SSH into the machine multiple times until it triggers.
-You will need 8 failed SSH attemps in order to trigger Brute Force.
+1. Use a tool like Hydra to simulate a brute-force attack, or you can attempt to SSH into the machine multiple times until it triggers.
+You will need eight failed SSH attempts to trigger Brute Force.
 (This can be adjusted in the ruleset manually)
 2. Verify that the attacker's IP is blocked by attempting to ping the target machine.

 ## Custom Responses